Housing Terms and What They Mean

 -

-The labor, materials, tools and other costs of improving buildings, other than minor or routine repairs.
-Includes when the use of a building is changed to an emergency shelter and the cost of this change and any rehabilitation costs does not exceed 75 percent of the value of the building before the change in use.
+The labor, materials, tools, and other costs of improving buildings, other than minor or routine repairs.
+Rehabilitation includes when the use of a building is changed to an emergency shelter and the combined cost of this change and any rehabilitation costs does not exceed 75 percent of the value of the building before its use was changed.

 - Renovation